 Note that a special rear projection screen and the BenQ Projector Ceiling Mounting Kit are required for this installation location.

 Set Rear Ceiling in the SYSTEM SETUP: Basic > Projector Position menu after you turn the projector on.

 \To set the projector position:

-- Press MENU/EXIT on the projector or remote control and then press ◀ /▶ until the SYSTEM SETUP: Basic menu is highlighted. - Press ▲ /▼ to highlight Projector Position and press I with the correct position is selected.
+- 2. Press ▲ /▼ to highlight Projector Position and press ◄ /▶ until the correct position is selected.